 American Express Personal Savings is fee-free, has no minimum balance requirements and offers online sign-up.
-With round-the-clock account access and FDIC insurance, the American Express online savings account is a safe choice for online banking customers.
-This savings account option comes with the following features:
+As an online bank, American Express also offers round-the-clock account access.
+The American Express Personal Savings account is a safe choice for online banking customers because accounts are insured by the FDIC, up to $250,000 per depositor.

 - Not the highest APY